wizzdi/flexicore-boot/flexicore-boot-starter-data-jpa-eclipselink/README.md

       }
     }
-an entity inside an entity plugin:
+an entity inside an entity plugins:

     @Entity
     public class TestEntity {